 These term regulations and examination policies derive from Rules and Regulations of the Faculty, which can be found on the web here, and apply to undergraduate academic exercises during the fall and spring terms.
+For a very easy checklist of rules and regulations to be aware of, you can look here.
 Questions of interpretation and requests for exceptions to regulations should be referred to Professor Krishna Rajagopal, the Chair of the Faculty.
 Exceptions to regulations should be granted for no more than five years.

 Exercises should, in general, be held between 9 A.M. and 5 P.M., Monday through Friday.
 Exercises begin five minutes after and end five minutes before the scheduled hour or half-hour; this gives students time to get to their next class and allows the faculty member coming into the classroom adequate time to set up.
 Teaching assistants who conduct recitations or tutorial sessions should be made aware of this rule.a